-A bit about the course.
-The first 29 mile to Robinson's Flat are arguably the most difficult.
-A mixture of rocky single track trail, ascent to 7,200 feet, and some windy descents leave runners debating on how to attack.
-Give too much, and you might suffer your way through the faster parts of the course on the back 38 miles, give too little and you could put yourself too far from a goal.
-From Robinson's Flat too Michigan Bluff (miles 29-55) are characterized by a stretch of very run able descents, followed by some scorching canyons that can wreck your quads if you are not careful.
+A bit about the course: The first 29 miles to Robinson's Flat are arguably the most difficult.
+A mixture of rocky, single-track trail, an ascent to 7,200 feet, and some windy descents leave runners debating on how to attack.
+Give too much, and you might suffer your way through the faster parts of the course on the back 38 miles.
+But give too little and you could put yourself too far from a goal.
+From Robinson's Flat to Michigan Bluff (miles 29-55), the course is characterized by a stretch of very runnable descents, followed by some scorching canyons that can wreck your quads if you are not careful.

 This course has all the makings for a classic battle of strategies.
-If heat becomes a factor even more strategy will enter, as runners decide how much they want to risk in the blazing inferno that is the canyons.
-With this year re-opening of the official course a challenging segment that was replaced by very runable gravel road will be back in play.
-My guess would be don't expect quite as fast times as the previous two years.
+If heat becomes a factor, strategy becomes even more important as runners decide how much they want to risk in the blazing inferno that is the canyons.
+With this year's reopening of the official course, a challenging segment that was previously replaced by very runnable gravel road, will be back in play.
+I'd say don't expect quite as fast times as the previous two years.

-This may seem like a lot for the weekend before the race, but like mentioned earlier, the experience is well worth it, and I trust with a few easy days I will benefit from the work.
-Also, I tried to plan ahead a bit earlier in the week by backing off my training (Sunday through Wednesday was 40 easy, flat miles).
+This may seem like a lot for the weekend before a big race, but like I mentioned earlier, the experience is well worth it, and I trust with a few easy days I will benefit from the work.
+Also, I tried to plan ahead a bit earlier in the week by backing off my training (Sunday through Wednesday comprised 40 easy, flat miles).
 I ended the week with 108 miles, which is a fairly typical amount for me leading into an ultra.
 The next six days before the race will be pretty relaxed as far as running goes.
-I will work more on efficient running techniques, and try to see a bit more of the course.
-If you are interested in following the race on Saturday I have posted two links that will take you to the video feed, as well as email/text splits.
+I will work more on efficient running techniques and try to see a bit more of the course.
+If you are interested in following the race on Saturday, I have posted two links that will take you to the video feed, as well as email/text splits.